lance27866854/MP-Algorithm/README.md

 **Limitation**

-1.The input only for the English characters (26 items).
+1. The input only for the English characters (26 items).
 For example, "aass" is legal, while "$$%^&++--" is illegal.

-2.You can use () and + to represent repeat in the pattern.
+2. You can use () and + to represent repeat in the pattern.
 For example, "s(aa)+" means that the target is to find a 's' and even numbers of 'a' (Not including 0 time).

-3.It can only reads one layer.
+3. It can only reads one layer.
 No recursion in the project.
 For example, "s(s(aa)+)+" is illegal.

-4.Be careful when you come up with a pattern.
+4. Be careful when you come up with a pattern.
 The repeat part should be well arranged.
 For example, "as(as)+a" is illegal, and the right one is "(as)+a".

 5. It can accept only one repeat part.
 For example, "s(s)+aa(s)+" is illegal.